 - Wet wipes are made of plastic and packaged in plastic.
 For centuries humankind has used washable washcloths, and they still exist and are for sale wherever you can buy towels!

-In our next article we’ll address how you can make the most of your plastic recycling.
+In the next article we address how you can make the most of your plastic recycling.